AKROGIS/Misc_Scripts/Readme.md

 `folder, filename, exifdate, lat, lon, gpsdate, filedate` and a row for each `*.jpg` file found.

+## `compare_trees.py`

+Compares two similar folders (usually a source and a copy) and prints a list of the files that are new, deleted, and updated.
+Files are compared by name and modification timestamp, not by file contents.
+The paths to the two folders and which list are printed is specified by editing the Config object at the start of the script before running.

 ## `features_in_npsapi_to_csv.py`

 An example of using the